 Serving in the infantry comes with its fair share of hardships, both mental and physical.
 Rigorous schedules, deployment cycles, and long training hours can be taxing on anyone.
 Such a demanding lifestyle requires that you be physically fit.
-After all, your strength and endurance may be the reasons you survive that next, intense firefight.
+After all, your strength and endurance may be the reasons you survive that next, intense firefight, so exercise isn’t optional.

 Now, having served time in the infantry, it’s easy for us to look back and see the things we wish we had known before loading that heavy pack on our backs and going on patrol.
 Invariably, veterans will tell you that they wish they had pushed themselves harder during those long PT sessions.